rmandvikar/random2/README.md

 `ThreadStaticRandom` and `ThreadLocalRandom` use similar approaches where a global RNG is used to seed the threads' Random instances.
 A specifc seed is meaningless and the base instance is unused.
 The global RNG implementations are not exactly the same so as to keep them as the original authors intended.

+To address the shortcomings, a static member with thread-safe impl as `Random.Shared` was added in `net6.0`.
+It uses `ThreadStatic` underneath ([see pr](https://github.com/dotnet/runtime/pull/50297/files#diff-6fa7e54f57878bb019a11332aeeb42c75430a0ac87c78cdfa9ce382137b3d851)).

 ### Tests

 - **Showcase_Issues**: Showcases different behaviors and problems with Random approaches.